JRR3/toomanycells/README.md

-An important point to mention is that for each gene, instead of considering the raw expression values across all cells as the elements of the list $L$, we use the mean expression for each node of the tree.
+An important point to mention is that for each gene, instead of considering the raw expression values across all cells as the elements of the list $Z$, we use the mean expression for each node of the tree.
 In other words, for a given gene, the element $z_k$ represents